 It doesn’t always happen overnight.

 Settling.
 I think I was 19 or 20 when I got promoted at Universal.
-I made a pretty good living and got to do a pretty creative job, even though it wasn’t the one I wanted when moved here from Michigan.
-I spent almost 10 years there and it took me another 10 to make my way back to pursuing my original goals.
+I made a pretty good living and got to do a pretty creative job, even though it wasn’t the one I wanted when I moved here from Michigan.
+I spent almost ten years there, and it took me another 10 to make my way back to pursuing my original goals.

-Don’t do what I did.
-Contrary to popular opinion, it’s easy to find work in Hollywood, and it’s often financially rewarding.
-It’s easy to get stuck doing something that you just don’t love, and being well-paid for it.
+Please don’t do what I did.
+Contrary to popular opinion, it’s easy to find work in Hollywood, which is often financially rewarding.
+It’s easy to get stuck doing something that you don’t love and being well-paid for it.
 Decide what you want to do and pursue that, and only that… but leave yourself open to change your mind.
 I originally wanted to be a director but discovered that I’m a much better writer and producer.

 Professionally, what are you most proud of?